msxuc/EASIER/docs/autodiff.md

     The function definition will be (JAX-JIT-compiled and) evaluated when it meets input arrays for the first time.

     `jax.jacfwd` $\in (R^n \to R^m) \to R^n \to R^{m\times n}$
-    and internally it calls `jax.jvp`:
+    and internally it relies on `jax.jvp`:

     ```python
     def jacfwd(fun):